Vaishno Das Bagai: Suicide, and final letter

 But who is responsible?
 But they now come to me and say, I am no longer an American citizen.
 They will not permit me to buy my home and lo, they even shall not issue me a passport to go back to India.
 Now what am I?
 What have I made of myself and my children?
 We cannot exercise our rights, we cannot leave this country.
 Humility and insults, who is responsible for all this?
 Myself and American government.

 I do not choose to live the life of an interned person: yes, I am in a free country and can move about where and when I wish inside the country.
 Is life worth living in a gilded cage?
 Obstacles this way, blockades that way, and the bridges burnt behind.

 Yes, you can call me a coward in one respect, that I did not try to break the mountain with my naked head and fists.
 Vaishno was survived by his wife Kala, and their three sons.
 Before his death, he provided detailed instructions to his wife about the multiple life insurance policies he had taken out on himself, the names of bankers to trust, and where to invest the money.
+One was for as much as $40,000.
 This helped her send her sons to college, and build a new life for herself.
+Since such life insurance policies have suicide exclusion clauses, they must have been purchased two or more years before the suicide, suggesting some planning on Bagai's part, rather than just despair.
+In her oral interview recorded in 1982, Kala Bagai refers to suspicions about her husband's espionage for the British in the context of his despondency and suicide, so this may have been a factor.